JuliaLang/PrecompileTools.jl/README.md

 - only Precompiler can be used by *package developers* to ensure a better experience for your users
 - only Precompiler allows you to update your packages without needing to rebuild Julia
 - only PackageCompiler dramatically speeds up loading time (i.e., `using ...`) for all the packages

+Precompiler started as [SnoopPrecompile](https://github.com/timholy/SnoopCompile.jl/tree/master/SnoopPrecompile), but it differs in naming and in how one disables precompilation.